jmsalvador2395/torch_tutorial/README.md

 # Overview
 This repository is a short tutorial on [PyTorch](https://pytorch.org/).
-This tutorial will cover the following topics.
+This tutorial contains 4 jupyter notebooks

 1. A review/intro to the [NumPy](https://numpy.org/) library.
 2. An intro to [torch tensors](https://pytorch.org/docs/stable/generated/torch.tensor.html) and how they relate to [numpy arrays](https://numpy.org/doc/stable/reference/generated/numpy.array.html)
+3. An implementation of the SVM classifier using NumPy
+4. The SVM classifier ported to PyTorch

 # Installation
 1. (Optional but recommended) Create and activate a virtual environment.
 This project was created using python `3.11.8` but anything `>=3.6` is probably fine for this tutorial.
 Refer to the following for different ways to create virtual environments